nhs-england-tools/repository-template/docs/ADR-001: Use git hook and GitHub action to check the .editorconfig compliance.md

   - Python is installed on most if not all platforms
   - A pythonist friendly tool
   - Well-documented
-  - Can pass git diff files only
 - Cons
-  - Dependency on Python even for non-Python tech stack
+  - Dependency on Python even for a non-Python project
-  - Versioning issue, python runtime and libraries compatibility
+  - Potential versioning issues with Python runtime and dependencies compatibility
-  - Lack of process isolation
+  - Lack of process isolation, access to resources with user-level privileges
-  - Cannot execute code outside of the framework
-  - dependency on multipel parties
+  - Dependency on multiple parties and plugins

-#### Options 2: A shell script
+#### Options 2a: Custom shell script

 - Pros
-  - installed everywhere, multiplatform, no setup
+  - Execution environment is installed everywhere, no setup required
+  - Ease of maintainability and testability
-  - simple
+  - It is a simple solution
-  - easy to maintain
 - Cons
-  - more coding in shell potentially
+  - May potentially require more coding in Bash
+  - Requires shell scripting skills

+#### Options 2b: Docker-based custom shell script

+This option is an extension built upon option 2a.

+- Pros
+  - Cross-platform compatibility
+  - Isolation of the process dependencies and runtime
+  - Docker is an expected dependency for most/all projects
+- Cons
+  - Requires Docker as a preinstalled dependency
+  - Requires basic Docker skills

+### Option 3: A GitHub Action from the Marketplace

+- Pros
+  - Usage of a GitHub native functionality
-  - testing that code
+- Cons
+  - Reliance on the GitHub DSL (coding in yaml) may lead to less portable solution
+  - Implementation of the functionality has to be duplicated for the git hook

 ### Outcome

-The decision is to implement Option 2.
+The decision is to implement Option 2b.

-How to run `editorconfi` without dependency on platform?
-We will go with Docker
-Why?

-- docker is crossplatofrm
-- strategic aligment (this dependency is ok)
-- CONS: layers of abstraction is the downside - not everyone is confident with docker

-# How?
+### Rationale

+A choice of shell scripting along with Docker offers a good support for simplicity, process isolation, portability across the operating systems and reuse of the same code and its configuration.
+This approach makes it consistent for a local environment and the CI/CD pipeline, where the process can be gated and compliance enforced.

+## Consequences

+As a result of the above decision

-- bash script
+- a single Bash script will be implemented
-  - where should it live - `scripts/githooks`
+- it will be placed in the `scripts/githooks` directory
-    - Makefile - config -> githooks-install
-  - what's the name (naming convention)
+- the name of the file will be `editorconfig-pre-commit.sh`
-    - `pre-commit` runner
+- there will be a `pre-commit` runner included
-    - `editorconfig-pre-commit.sh` our script
-- Docker

-## GitHub actions

-do stuff for GitHub in yml

-1. same as for the githook
-2. proper github action

-What is the purpouse?
-Whet else do we want from it on top of githook?

-- stoping point if someone did not have githook
-- same gate
-- therefore we want to run exactly the same thing
-- they must not differ in configuration

-Option 1

-- no effort duplication
-- reuse
-- future -> github action implementation should be portable e.g. can we be certain that it will run on our configuration
+- and a couple of `Makefile` targets like `config`, `githooks-install`